hermannpencole/nifi-swagger-client/docs/DataTransferApi.md

 <a name="commitInputPortTransaction"></a>
 # **commitInputPortTransaction**
-> TransactionResultEntity commitInputPortTransaction(responseCode, portId, transactionId)
+> TransactionResultEntity commitInputPortTransaction(portId, transactionId, responseCode)

 Commit or cancel the specified transaction